-Table 2 shows that the washing process of ASFD into AWSFD led to a very significant removal of Mg, Ca, Fe, Na and P; a slight decrease in Al and a significant increase in the fraction of Si (from 6.84 to 36.48 wt%) determined an important increase of the Si/Al ratio, a key-parameter for zeolite synthesis (Bukhari et al., 2015).
-These results are comparable with literature (Joseph et al., 2019).
+Table 2 shows that the washing process of ASFD into AWSFD led to a very significant removal of Mg, Ca, Fe, Na, and P; a slight decrease in Al and a significant increase in the fraction of Si (from 6.84 to 36.48 wt%) determined an important increase of the Si/Al ratio, a key-parameter for zeolite synthesis (Bukhari et al., 2015).
+These results are comparable with the literature (Joseph et al., 2019).

 Table 2: XRF results of ASFD and AWSFD